oracle-livelabs/adb/shared/adw-data-lake/build-data-lake/query-performance/query-performance.md

 In this lab, we will show you how to do the following:

 * Create a materialized view on top of an external table to improve query response time.
-* Create and manage partitoned external tables.
+* Create and manage partitioned external tables to improve the database performance.

 ### Prerequisites
 None.